Call for papers

 • Submission: Only full-length manuscripts will be considered for review; abstracts alone are insufficient.

 • Paper ID: Each submission will be assigned a unique Paper ID within one working day.
-Authors must contact the TPC if a Paper ID is not received within this timeframe.
+Authors must contact the Organizing Committee if they do not receive a Paper ID within this timeframe.

 • Acknowledgment: Upon receipt, authors will receive a confirmation email with their Paper ID and submission details.